-As flashy and fun as the terms selfie and binge-watch are, it’s important to keep in mind another, more business-casual buzzword of 2013: lean in.
+As flashy and fun as the terms selfie and binge-watch are, it’s important to keep in mind another, more business-casual buzzword of the 2010s: lean in.
 This term existed before Facebook COO Sheryl Sandberg started using lean in to encourage women to embrace challenge and risk in the workplace.

-As Motoko Rich pointed out in her New York Times piece “Making a Word Meme,” the phrase lean in has taken on a life of its own since Sandberg’s much-anticipated book release in March 2013.
+As Motoko Rich pointed out in her New York Times piece “Making a Word Meme,” the phrase lean in took a life of its own since Sandberg’s much-anticipated book release in March 2013.
 Rich writes, “the phrase can be almost anything,” and its “fungibility” is a big reason why it has caught on.
 Katie J.M.
 Baker of Jezebel compiled a list of headlines in which Sandberg’s sense of lean in has been “co-opt[ed] … for the purposes of (at worst) shaming women and (at most ridiculous) making inane non sequiturs about ladythings.”

-2013 has seen the term lean in explode not just in reference to gender equality in the workplace, but also far beyond the context Sandberg specifically discusses in her book.
-Do you think this earns this adaptive phrase the lofty title of Word of the Year?
-Let us know what you think.
+In 2013, the term lean in exploded not just in reference to gender equality in the workplace, but also far beyond the context Sandberg specifically discusses in her book.